ItsMeriem/DataPortfolio/final-project-part3.md

   vizElement.parentNode.insertBefore(scriptElement, vizElement);
 </script>

-I was a bit conflicted about using this bar chart.
-On the one hand, the lack of visibility of the fine highlighted the point.
-On the other hand, I felt that maybe the use of big call-out statistics would be more effective.
-So I tried a second version:

-ADD!!!!!!

 ### Audience
 In part 2, I had defined my audience as Allegheny county residents who are able to take action towards building a safer future for the residents of Clairton, PA.
 This includes voters who can pressure local government officials to enforce environmental compliance.
 It also includes people (voters or non voters) who are able to work with advocacy groups to achieve change.